-Why imaging?
 Dr. Simon uses imaging techniques to observe and clarify dynamics and interactions in living systems.
-Imaging enables his group to study molecules in isolation, in the living cell or in the living animal and, often, to detect alternations of single molecules that produce pathological changes in the whole animal by allowing studies in both spatial scales.
+Imaging enables his group to study molecules in isolation, in the living cell or animal and, often, to detect alternations of single molecules that produce pathological changes in the whole animal.
 Imaging single molecules or cells provides the means to report not only the average behavior of populations, but also the diversity of their individual behaviors.

-The ability to follow single events has allowed Dr. Simon and his lab members to follow individual vesicles as they dock and fuse to the membrane, individual endosomes as they form, single proteins as they translocate across the endoplasmic reticulum and single cells as they metastasize in the lung.
+Single phenomenon Dr. Simon and his lab members have followed include individual vesicles as they dock and fuse to the membrane, single proteins as they translocate across the endoplasmic reticulum, and single cells as they metastasize in the lung.
 They have also succeeded in imaging the birth of individual HIV particles and a variety of events involved with apoptosis.
 The sensitivity afforded by these imaging studies has allowed them to critically test, and in some cases eliminate, models that had been proposed for biological mechanisms.
-The ability to test — and at times negate — models has driven lab members to formulate new models: they were the first to propose localized calcium transients in cells and the first to suggest that protein movement in the cell may be driven by a Brownian ratchet.
+The ability to test — and at times negate — models has allowed lab members to formulate new models: They were the first to propose localized calcium transients in cells and the first to suggest that protein movement in the cell may be driven by a Brownian ratchet.

 A key area of research in the Simon lab is in developing new technologies that can improve the spatial or temporal resolution of images obtained through microscopes and other modalities.
 Dr. Simon and his colleagues are working to improve the sensitivity of the imaging systems they use so that molecules can be followed for longer periods of time, and to develop new reporters that can follow biological processes and act as actuators for these processes.

 M.A. in physiology and biophysics, 1980

 New York University School of Medicine

 Assistant Professor, 1989–1994